riad5089/Traffic_sign_detector/README.md

 # Dataset Preparation
  <b>Data Collection: </b> Images are downloaded using the duckduckgo.</br>
  <b>DataLoader : </b> DataLoader is created using the fastai DataBlock API to handle the dataset.</br>
- <b>Data Augmentation:</b> Using Fastai provides default data augmentation function that can be applied to images in order to increase dataset.
+ <b>Data Augmentation:</b> Using Fastai provides default data augmentation function that can be applied to images in order to increase dataset.</br>
+ Details can be found in `Traffic sign detection_data_prep.ipynb`.
 # Project Summary And Deployment
 The recognition task i  experimented with three pre-trained models: ResNet-34, DenseNet-121, and ResNet-50, and evaluated their performance on two separate categories: 18 categories and 25 categories.
 After comparing the results, the results revealed that the ResNet-34 model achieved the highest accuracy of 81% when classifying images into the 18 predefined categories.
 Based on this result i deployed the ResNet-34 model with 18 categoriey for my project.
 I deployed the model to HuggingFace Spaces Gradio App.
 The implementation can be found in `app` folder or [here](https://huggingface.co/spaces/MdRiad/traffic_sign_recognizer).